sa-tre/satre-specification/docs/source/pillars/data_management.md

 ### Vulnerability Management

-The ability of the TRE operator to identify, assess, report on, manage and remediate technical vulnerabilities across endpoints, workloads, and systems.
+The ability of the {ref}`TRE operator <admin_roles>` to identify, assess, report on, manage and remediate technical vulnerabilities across endpoints, workloads, and systems.

 ```{list-table}
 :header-rows: 1